questions about materials

 The bins are emptied by supermarket staff and taken back of house where they are picked up by our trucks each week.
 Sometimes supermarket staff are so busy with customers they are unable to empty the REDcycle bin as often as needed.

 Even if the bins are full, you can still recycle your plastic.
-Just hand it to the staff at the customer service desk and they will add your plastic to those awaiting collection.
+Just hand your bags to the staff at the customer service desk and they will add your plastic to those bags awaiting collection.

 We are about to launch new larger bins which hopefully will assist with this issue.